Code-Moss/I-Heart-New-Vegas-Mossy-Cut/wjsetup.md

 # CHANGELOG

+03-04-2022
+- 1.1.4 Hotfix.
+- Fixed **Desert Natural Weathers Custom INI** not installing as intended, causing the custom INI to not work at all.

 03-08-2022
 - 1.1.3.
 - Hopefully fixed Google Drive link to **FNVLODGen Output Extended**, now renamed to **I Heart New Vegas LOD**.